-To meet the federation requirements, Digital Information Service framework presents a federation capability where different annotation/academic search tools and their services can be federated in metadata instances.
-To enable this capability, we introduce a global schema for annotation/search tools by integrating different annotation/search tools data models.
-The global schema for annotation/search tools provides a common platform to enable interaction between the annotation/search tools by integrating their schemas into one.
-Schema integration is a functionality of providing a unified representation of multiple data models [Rahm and Bernstein 2001].
-To meet the comprehensive metadata field requirements, Digital Information Service infrastructure supports various metadata fields to represent the complete metadata about a scholarly publication.
+To meet the federation requirements, the Digital Information Service framework presents a federation capability where different annotation/academic search tools and their services can be federated in metadata instances.
+To enable this capability, we introduce a global schema for annotation/ search tools by integrating different annotation/search tools data models.
+The global schema for annotation/search tools provides a common platform to enable interaction between the annotation/search tools, and it represents a merged schema from the federated annotation/search tools by integrating their schemas into one.
+Schema integration is a functionality of providing a unified representation of multiple data models [27].
+To meet the comprehensive metadata field requirements, the Digital Information Service infrastructure supports various metadata fields to represent the complete metadata about a scholarly publication.
 Supported metadata fields by the proposed study are compatible with the one that specified by the Dublin Core Metadata Initiative and BibTex.
-Table I portrays the stored metadata comparison in Connotea, Citeulike, and Delicious annotation tools that are integrated with the prototype implementation of the Digital Information System called IDIOM.
+Table 2 portrays the stored metadata comparison in Connotea, Citeulike, and Delicious annotation tools that are integrated with the IDIOM.